cassioviller/WarehouseWizard/replit.md

 - June 25, 2025: Created production Dockerfile with PostgreSQL integration
 - June 25, 2025: Added health check endpoint and production-ready configuration
 - June 25, 2025: Ready for deployment with external PostgreSQL database
+- June 27, 2025: Migrated from Neon Database to native PostgreSQL for EasyPanel deployment
+- June 27, 2025: Fixed all database connection issues and field naming inconsistencies
+- June 27, 2025: Updated to use drizzle-orm/node-postgres for better EasyPanel compatibility
 ```

 ## User Preferences